NicoVIII/Basealize/README.md

  - Dozenalize (base twelve)
  - Seximalize (base six)
  - Niftimalize (base thirtysix)

-For now these libraries target F# only, but I plan to add a C# layer for easy interop!

 Dependening on what you plan to do you can find more information here: